How Could the Airline Industry Use Business Intelligence? 7 Inspiring Use Cases

 To learn more about the essentials of passenger profiling, read our in-depth blog.

 Advanced business analytics helps you find the most appropriate price point for your flights.
 By intelligently scanning multiple sources of data – from competitor pricing to fluctuations in seasonal demand to past sales and even social media sentiment, you can get a bigger picture view of what people are ready to pay for tickets and price your flights right.

-- Holistic view of the customer
+- A holistic view of the customer

 - Marketing that truly resonates

-- A better loyalty programme
+- A better loyalty program

-So, what are the next steps?
-First up, you need to develop an advanced analytics vision which will help your business define what goals you hope to achieve with your analytics.
+- First up, you need to develop an advanced analytics vision that will help your business define what goals you hope to achieve with your analytics.